ejwillemse/BAN313/chapter6.md

 Carefully go through the above code to see how stock-outs are modelled.

-If the products ordered on Day 1 is more than the available products then we say that a stock-out occurred on that day by setting `stockOut[1] <- 1`.
+If the number of products ordered on Day 1 is more than the available products then we say that a stock-out occurred on that day by setting `stockOut[1] <- 1`.
-We can also choose to set `stockOut[1] <- TRUE`, but using `stockOut[1] <- 1` for a stock-out and `stockOut[1] <- 0` otherwise makes it a bit easier to calculate the number of stock-outs later on.
+We can also choose to set `stockOut[1] <- TRUE`.
+By using `stockOut[1] <- 1` for a stock-out, and `stockOut[1] <- 0` otherwise, it makes it a bit easier to calculate the number of stock-outs later on.
 It will simply be `sum(stockOut)`.
 If a stockout occurred, our ending inventory is set to 0.
 If a stockout did not occur, meaning we had enough products in inventory, then our ending inventory is equal to our starting inventory minus the number of products ordered.

-The last part is then to calculate the starting inventory for the next day $t + 1$:
+The last part is then to calculate the starting inventory for the next day, $t + 1$:

 ```
 I_start[2] <- I_end[1] + P